prvtm8/RapidExtractor/README.md

 #### GUI Mode

 1. Run `start_RapidExtractor.bat`.
+2. Enter case-name and device-name.
-2. Select modules and generate the batch file with case and device names.
+3. Select modules and generate the batch file with case and device names.
-3. Double click on the generated batch-file when the external drive is attached to suspect device.
+4. Double click on the generated batch-file when the external drive is attached to suspect device.
-4. Wait for evidence to be collected.
+5. Wait for evidence to be collected.

 #### Command Line Mode